cloud-ark/kubeplus/README.rst

 The 'usage' annotation is used to define usage information for a Custom Resource.
 The value for 'usage' annotation is the name of the ConfigMap that stores the usage information.
+These annotations need to be defined on the Custom Resource Definition (CRD) YAMLs of Operators in order to make Custom Resources discoverable and usable by application developers.

-As an example, annotations on MysqlCluster Custom Resource Definition are shown below:
+As an example, annotations on MysqlCluster Custom Resource Definition (CRD) are shown below:

 .. code-block:: yaml